hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 BLOCK 2: 0x45350000
 ```

-Each block is then byte swapped (i.e. with read each block of two digits from right to left)
+Each block is then byte swapped (i.e. read each sequence of two digits from right to left)

 ```
 BLOCK 0: 0x32423141